interplaynetary/p2p-template/resources/surplus.md

             ∴ ↓Real-Relations with Real-Contributors
                ∴ ↓Access to Real-Social-Material-Coordination
                   ∴ ↓Real-Social-Material-Basis for Self-Actualization

 ```

 This mathematical property ensures that inflating recognition or maintaining false-recognition only decreases your connection to real-contributors.

+Systems built on falsehood eventually collapse, they can't sustain themselves because they starve the very thing that makes them thrive, genuine connection and collaboration.

-4. **Effects return to you in unexpected ways** - As others you've supported gain capacity, they can contribute to your self-actualization in ways you couldn't predict
+4. **Effects return to you in unexpected ways** - As others you've supported gain capacity, they can contribute to your self-actualization in ways you couldn't predict.

-To illustrate this by example: Imagine a potluck where pies you bake that you don't need (surplus) helps a neighbor spend less time cooking, *freeing their time* to fix their oven—the same oven that later bakes bread for your community garden party.
+To illustrate this by example: Imagine a potluck where pies you bake that you don't need (surplus) helps a neighbor spend less time cooking, *freeing their time* to fix their oven — the same oven that later bakes bread for your community garden party.
 That's mutual-fulfillment: Your surplus doesn't vanish—it flows to those who directly/indirectly align with your needs/desires/values/goals, creating a ripple effect of mutual-support that comes back to you in unexpected ways while strengthening the network.

 ## The Power of Six Degrees: Accessing Humanity's Cooperative Wealth